monch1962/minimise-docker-golang-image-size/README.md

 ## Overview
 We're going to go through the exercise of making a minimally-sized Docker image for a Go executable.

-Now, we want to run our code inside a Docker container, rather than as a standalone executable file.
-Docker images wrap around the code they're running, and those Docker images are what needs to execute.
-Given those Docker images consume resources when running, we want to create Docker images that are as small as possible so they consume as little resource as possible - that way we can run more concurrent instances of our helloworld on each Docker host.
+Now, we want to run this code inside a Docker container, rather than as a standalone executable file running on a server or VM.
+Docker images wrap around the code they're running, and those Docker images are what Docker needs to execute.
+Given those Docker images consume resources when we run them, we want to create Docker images that are as small as possible so they consume as little resource as possible - that way we can run more concurrent instances of our helloworld on each Docker host or Kubernetes node.

 Let's start with a simple `helloworld` app

 ```
+$ cat helloworld.go
 package main
 import "fmt"
 func main() {
     fmt.Println("hello world")
 }
+$
 ```

 ## My development environment